haxtheweb/unbundled-webcomponents/README.md

 See `index.html` for a simple example and `advanced.html` for a slightly more advanced version.
 Congratulations, you now can build web components with a sustainable workflow for pushing our new tags to your CDN / other properties.

+### Adding assets not caught by the bundler
+polymer.json has a `extraDependencies` property that accepts GLOBs to match files / assets not going to be caught by the bundler.
+The bundler will find anythign directly referenced (like `import "whatever.js";`) but will miss dynamically created things such as `style.css` file references in the HTML of a component.
+Adding to this array the specific additional assets to include helps ensure that everything is included in the output of the bundler.

+> Wait...
+I didn't think this was a bundler?!
+Well, polymer.json happens to do unbundled builds.
+It is a bundler / compiler but we're leveraging it just for the compiling capabilites and multiple output targets it provides.
+As a result, it does have some bundler-isms like having to define additional assets to include in the output, though they are left unbundled as well :)

 ### Using this repo in Drupal CMS (as an example of implementation, works with anything though)
 - download this repo
 - rename as `webcomponents`